leila68/Axb/doc/Readme.md

 <br>

 ![sparse matrix](https://github.com/leila68/Axb/blob/master/doc/mtx.png "mtx")

-Figure 1: a sparse matrix with 4 rows, 4 columns, and 7 non-zero elements
+Figure 1: a sparse matrix with 4 rows, 4 columns, and 7 nonzero elements

-**1-1- CSR:** Storing non-zero elements of a sparse matrix into a linear array *val* is done by going over each row in order, and storing the non-zero elements to a linear array in the order they appear in the walk.
-Location and column indices of non-zero elements of the *val* array in order stored in *row_ptr* and *col_idx*.
+**1-1- CSR:** Storing nonzero elements of a sparse matrix into a linear array *val* is done by going over each row in order, and storing the nonzero elements to a linear array in the order they appear in the walk.
+Location and column indices of nonzero elements of the *val* array in order stored in *row_ptr* and *col_idx*.
 The first element of row *i* is stored *val[row_ptr[i]]* and the column index of the non-zero element in *val[i]* is stored in *col_idx[i]*.<br>
 val:[1,3,5,4,6,2,7]<br>